 This is because many countries around the world, including popular destinations such as Australia, India, Japan, Mexico, and Singapore, to name a few, have banned e-cigarettes.

 The full list of the sale/distribution of e-cigarettes is banned in the following countries:

 Putting legality aside for a moment, if you are a minor and are planning on bringing a Puff Bar on a plane, it’s unlikely you will run into any trouble.

 However, if you get stopped for any other reason, a TSA agent may take a closer look at your bag and will probably be able to tell that you are a minor.

-Can You Hit Of a Puff Bar On a Plane?
+Can You Take a Hit of a Puff Bar On a Plane?